 Wanting to escape the hustle and bustle of manic Mumbai, we boarded a boat at the city’s Gateway of India monument bound for Elephanta Island.
 The island’s former name Gharapuri (meaning ‘place of caves’) is fitting given Elephanta boasts numerous caves with elaborate Hindu and Buddhist carvings – considered to be some of the finest in India.
 They’reContinue reading “A Golden Afternoon on India’s Elephanta Island”

-Perhaps I should seek employment as a surveillance photographer for I found it extremely amusing catching the mischievous primates on film in Bali, Cambodia and India.
+Perhaps I should seek employment as a surveillance photographer as I found it amusing capturing the mischievous primates on film in Bali, Cambodia, and India.
 This cheeky monkey was spotted on Elephanta Island.
-To get there, we had to take a 50-minute boat ride from India Gate in Mumbai / Bombay.
+To get there, we had to take a 50-minute boat ride from India Gate in Mumbai.